V4Fire/Client/src/core/component/directives/async-target/README.md

 # core/component/directives/async-target

-This module provides a directive to mark an element where should be appended dynamically render fragments.
+This module provides a directive to mark the element where should be appended dynamically render fragments.
 You should use it with the [[AsyncRender]] module.

 ## Usage